Kan-E/EpigenomeChef/README.md

 - Yihui Xie, Joe Cheng and Xianying Tan (2022).
 DT: A Wrapper of the JavaScript Library 'DataTables'.
 R package version 0.23. https://CRAN.R-project.org/package=DT

-EBSeq (for ebseq)
-- Ning Leng and Christina Kendziorski (2020).
-EBSeq: An R package for gene and isoform differential expression analysis of RNA-seq data.
-R package version 1.30.0.

 DESeq2 (for deseq2)
 - Love, M.I., Huber, W., Anders, S. Moderated estimation of fold change and dispersion for RNA-seq data with DESeq2 Genome Biology 15(12):550 (2014)

-edgeR (for edger)
-- Robinson MD, McCarthy DJ and Smyth GK (2010). edgeR: a Bioconductor package for differential expression analysis of digital gene expression data.
-Bioinformatics 26, 139-140

 IHW, Independent hypothesis weighting, and qvalue (for fdr control method of deseq2 and edger)
 - Nikolaos Ignatiadis, Bernd Klaus, Judith Zaugg and Wolfgang Huber (2016): Data-driven hypothesis